themindfulbit/td/_content/1-episodes/2014-07-16-077-learning-vim-with-potatowire.md

 This is because Vim opens into [*Normal mode*](http://en.wikibooks.org/wiki/Learning_the_vi_Editor/Vim/Modes#normal_.28command.29).
 This is correct, right, sweetness and light, etc.; you just don't know it yet.
-So, a text editor that won't let you just type text.
+So, a text editor that won't let you actually type text.
 Just bear with me.
 What happens when you start typing, `hello world` in normal mode is nothing until you get to `l` when it tries to move the cursor to the right, but it can't because that is [virtual space](http://usevim.com/2012/09/21/vim101-virtualedit/), since you